 On average a tenancy agreement will last a minimum of 6 months so you need to decide if this is too long for your needs, bear in mind that it is usually possible to extend your tenancy agreement but check this with the letting agent first as they may only need a short-term tenant until the house is sold for example.

 When considering homes for viewings think about the things you need from your new home and things that would be added bonuses in your new home.
 If you have a car are you happy to park it on the road or would you rather have a garage, drive or off-road parking available, do you want a garden and are you happy to have a communal garden, do you want a bath, shower or both in your new home?

 You will also need to consider if you want to property to be furnished or not because if it is furnished and you have existing furniture you will need to pay to put it onto storage, or alternatively if you do not have furniture for the home and it is unfurnished you will need to put money aside to purchase new furniture.

 It is a good idea to tell the letting agent your requirements and desires for your new home so they can recommend the best recommended accommodation for your needs.

 Finding time to complete viewings of the homes you like can be tricky especially if you work full time or have a busy lifestyle.
-The team here at Lockwood Lettings and Management will work with you to find a time to suit your schedule, we are not a 9am-5pm letting agency and will do our best to help you.
+The team here at Lockwood Lettings and Management will work with you to find a time to suit your schedule.

 There are questions you may want to consider when viewing the property such as the cost of utilities and council tax for the property, the deposit required, any fees required for you to move in, if there are costs involved in renewing or extending the tenancy, if smoking or pets are permitted in the property for example.
 It is also a good idea to quickly check that taps work and doors lock properly with no issue; although these are things the landlord can fix prior to you moving in.